vijaytkd-VA/The-Soul-Store-Clone---React-Project-2---tpt5y72jtzd2/README.md

 Contributions are welcome!
 If you find any issues or have ideas for improvement, feel free to open an issue or submit a pull request.
 Please ensure that your contributions align with the project's coding standards.

 Contact
-For any inquiries or questions, please feel free to contact us at your-mohitevijaysinh8379@gmail.com.
+For any inquiries or questions, please feel free to contact us at-mohitevijaysinh8379@gmail.com.

 Feel free to enhance this README template with additional sections such as installation steps, deployment instructions, screenshots, and more.
 Tailor the information to accurately reflect your application and its features.